prayas7102/NodejsSecurify/CONTRIBUTING.md

 Open 2 terminal in your vscode:

-1. In first terminal concurrently run the main typescript file (NodeJsSecurify.ts) and it's javascript counterpart
+1. In first terminal run:
 ```bash
     npm run start
 ```
+This command is watching your main TypeScript file (NodeJsSecurify.ts) and automatically recompiling them into JavaScript file (./dist/NodeJsSecurify.js) when changes are detected.
-(the above terminal would keep on running continously)
+The above terminal would keep on running continously for realtime compilation.

 2. In 2nd terminal run (to run tests in TestFolder):
 ```bash
     node ./dist/NodeJsSecurify.js
 ```
-Run this to see every change you make in source code to be reflected in the terminal.
+Run this after every change you make in source code.

 ### Coding Standards